 Daniel Guérin documented this quote in his 1939 book Fascism and Big Business, citing a speech Hitler delivered at the Nuremberg Congress on 3 September 1933.
 However, Guérin may have paraphrased Hitler's actual words, as the quote was presented alongside another utterance from a National Socialist leader, Joseph Goebbels, and not with the full text of the speech itself:

 If in the beginning, when the Hitler bands were still weak, the workers' parties had answered them blow for blow, there is no doubt their development would have been hampered.
 On this point we have the testimony of the National Socialist leaders themselves.

 Hitler confessed in retrospect: Only one thing could have broken our movement — if the adversary had understood its principle and from the first day had smashed, with the most extreme brutality, the nucleus of our new movement."

-A 1934 book containing Hitler’s speeches, titled “Die Reden Hitlers am Reichsparteitag 1933,” contained a German version of this speech.
-A translation from the web site Zuriz confirmed that the quote was largely accurate, although it was missing some vital context:
+A 1934 book containing Hitler's speeches, titled "Die Reden Hitlers am Reichsparteitag 1933," includes a German-language version of the referenced speech.
+A translation of speech from the web site Zuriz confirms that the quote is largely accurate, although as typically presented it lacks some vital context:

 Only one danger could have jeopardised this development — if our adversaries had understood its principle, established a clear understanding of our ideas, and not offered any resistance.
 Or, alternatively, if they had from the first day annihilated with the utmost brutality the nucleus of our new movement.